How to Deal With a Jealous Husband

 3. He’s needy and emotionally dependent

-A jealous husband doesn’t only feel jealousy, he is also needy and emotionally unstable.
+A jealous husband doesn’t only feel jealousy, he can also be needy and emotionally unstable.

 He needs your assurance for everything especially to pacify his paranoia.
 With our busy lifestyle, it can be draining to have to secure your husband emotionally all the time.